kirstennolivia/IOC-Extractor/README.md

 # IOC-Extractor
-A Python command-line tool that extracts Indicators of Compromise (IOCs) from clipboard text using regex and exports them to a text file.
+A Python command-line tool that uses regex to extract Indicators of Compromise (IOCs) from clipboard text and exports them to a text file.

 # Requirements